-The Ohio Department of Mental Health & Addiction Services has statutory and regulatory authority over providers of behavioral health services to Ohio consumers.
-Separate standards apply depending on the type and level of service provided.
-The type and level of service is organized in the following manner: Community Behavioral Health Agencies, Residential Facilities and Inpatient Psychiatric Service Providers.
+The Ohio Department of Mental Health & Addiction Services (OhioMHAS) has statutory and regulatory authority over providers of behavioral health services for Ohio consumers.
+Separate standards apply depending upon the type and level of service provided.
+The type and level of service is organized in the following manner: Community Behavioral Health Agencies (substance use disorder and/or mental health including prevention services), Driver Intervention Programs, Opioid Treatment Programs, Residential Facilities and Private Inpatient Psychiatric Service Providers.

-	Community Behavioral Health Agencies require certification by OhioMHAS when they provide mental health services that are funded by a community mental health board or when they are subject to department licensure of a residential facility according to section 5119.22 of the Revised Code.
-Community Mental Health Agencies may also voluntarily request certification.
+Community Behavioral Health Agencies require certification by OhioMHAS when they provide services that are funded by the Ohio Medicaid program for community mental health or addiction services, a county community mental health and addiction treatment services board, or federal or state block grant funding, are applying for licensure as an Opioid Treatment Program, provide a driver intervention program, or when they are subject to department licensure as a Class One residential facility according to section 5119.34 of the Revised Code.
+Community Behavioral Health Agencies may also voluntarily request certification.

-	Residential Facilities (non-substance use disorder (SUD)) require licensure by the department if they operate a publicly or privately operated home or facility serving an individual(s) with mental illness.
+Residential Facilities (non-substance use disorder (SUD)) require licensure by the department if they operate a publicly or privately-operated home or facility serving an individual(s) in one of these classes:

 Inpatient Psychiatric Service Providers require licensure if they are private psychiatric hospitals providing acute inpatient mental health services.

 The Bureau of Licensure & Certification performs a variety of routine and “for cause” regulatory activities.